Ryan D. Nelson: Legal career

-After law school, Nelson clerked for Judge Karen LeCraft Henderson of the United States Court of Appeals for the District of Columbia Circuit and for Richard M. Mosk and Charles N. Brower of the Iran–United States Claims Tribunal in The Hague, Netherlands.
+After law school, Nelson served as a law clerk for Judge Karen L. Henderson of the United States Court of Appeals for the District of Columbia Circuit and for Richard M. Mosk and Charles N. Brower of the Iran–United States Claims Tribunal in The Hague, Netherlands.
 Nelson worked as an associate at Sidley Austin.
 He argued 13 federal court of appeals cases on environmental and constitutional issues before becoming a judge.

 Nelson previously served as a Deputy Assistant Attorney General in the Environment and Natural Resources Division of the United States Department of Justice and as Deputy General Counsel for the Office of Management and Budget.
 He also served as special counsel for the United States Senate Committee on the Judiciary and as a law clerk for the Senate Legal Counsel.

 From 2009 to 2018, Nelson was General Counsel of Melaleuca, Inc. In July 2017, he was nominated to be Solicitor of the United States Department of the Interior.
 In September 2017, Nelson appeared before the Committee on Energy and Natural Resources.
 His nomination was then placed on the Senate Executive Calendar, but it was never confirmed by the full Senate.

 Federal judicial service

 On May 10, 2018, President Donald Trump withdrew Nelson's nomination to be Solicitor of the Department of the Interior and announced his intent to instead nominate him to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 On May 15, 2018, his nomination was sent to the Senate.
-Nelson was nominated to the seat vacated by Judge N. Randy Smith, who assumed senior status on August 11, 2018.
+Nelson was nominated to the seat vacated by Judge N. Randy Smith, who subsequently assumed senior status on August 11, 2018.
 On July 11, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 13, 2018, his nomination was reported out of committee by an 11–10 vote.
-On October 11, 2018, his nomination was confirmed by a 51–44 vote.
+On October 11, 2018, the United States Senate confirmed his nomination by a 51–44 vote.
 He received his judicial commission on October 18, 2018.

+In 2025, amid deployments of National Guard into cities across the United States by the second Donald Trump administration, Nelson questioned whether the judiciary can restrain the president from deploying the National Guard in this manner.